 While the main town of Pantelleria is not eye catching due to the horrific bombing it experienced during World War II and the subsequent haphazard reconstruction, it is where everybody congregates late afternoon to stop in at Katia’s Gelateria or to have a late afternoon aperitivo.

-In fact, stopping by Katia’s is a must when you come to Pantelleria.
+Stopping by Katia’s is a must when you come to Pantelleria.
 All of the gelato and granita are homemade and Katia comes up with a couple of new signature flavors every summer.
 This year when we were there the new flavors were dark chocolate with capers and ricotta with honey and ginger.
 I know what you are thinking, chocolate and capers?!
 I was thinking the same thing and my husband was even less convinced that this was a good idea.
 However, it was surprisingly good.
 The capers in Pantelleria are bigger and seem to have more of a floral note than the smaller capers you find on the mainland.
 The bit of saltiness from the capers hits the back of your tongue and it actually intensifies the chocolate flavor.
 Another must is to pick up a few of Katia’s cannoli for an after dinner treat.
 All I can say is that it is heaven in a bite…a slightly sweet, crunchy fried shell filled with honey infused creamy ricotta cream.
 I dream about these cannoli.

 I admit that Pantelleria is not for everyone.
 It is wild, rustic, enchanting, harsh, and stunningly beautiful all at the same time.
 If you love nature, solitude, raw beauty, and the sea then most likely Pantelleria will grab hold of you and never let you go.